gabrieln2805/invoice-anomaly-detection/README.md

 11. Intended Use

-This system is designed to:
+This system is designed to

-assist accounting and audit teams

-prioritize review effort
+- assist accounting and audit teams and prioritize review effort

-increase coverage without increasing workload
+- increase coverage without increasing workload

-It is not intended to:

-automatically classify fraud

-replace human judgment

-✅ Summary

-This project demonstrates:

-responsible use of ML in finance

-unsupervised anomaly detection aligned with audit practice

-transformation from raw transactions to actionable insights